jhu-dvrk/dvrk-readthedocs/docs/pages/references/links.rst

-   Most of the code should be downloaded using ``vcs`` (python vcstools) instead of ``git`` to make sure all the repositories you need are cloned.  ``vcs`` also allows to use a specific branch or tag per repository to ensure compatible versions.
+   Most of the code should be downloaded using ``vcs`` (python vcstools) instead of ``git`` to make sure all the repositories you need are cloned.  ``vcs`` also allows to use a specific branch or tag per repository to enforce checking out compatible versions.
+   See :ref:`VCS instructions <vcs>` for the dVRK.

 cisst libraries and SAW components
 ==================================